 Bring light, breathable clothing for those humid days and lots of layers.
 Even if you’re visiting at the height of summer, bring a cardigan or wrap – air conditioning is everywhere and generally set to high.
 A hat and sunglasses will also stand you in good stead for long days of wandering.
 Also pack comfy, closed-toe walking shoes – you’re going to need them..

 Where to stay

-Space is at a premium in Hong Kong (more than seven million people live in the city) so chances are, any accommodation – from B&Bs to high-end hotels – will be located somewhere vertiginous within a multipurpose high-rise.
+Hong Kong is a buzzing metropolis (more than seven million people live in the city) so chances are your accommodation – from B&Bs to high-end hotels – will be located somewhere vertiginous within the shimmering skyline.

 Central is the financial district but it’s a great place to stay, located near Victoria Peak and Lan Kwai Fong.
 There are plenty of places nearby to eat, drink and be merry frequented by the city’s expats.
-Hotels in Tsim Sha Tsui, such as Hotel Icon, are popular with tourists thanks to their proximity to Victoria Harbour in southern Kowloon and many of Hong Kong’s museums as well as restaurants and shopping.
+Hotels in Tsim Sha Tsui are also popular with tourists thanks to their proximity to Victoria Harbour and many of Hong Kong’s museums and galleries as well as restaurants and shopping.

 Phone calls and mobile data

 Before you land, disable data roaming and don’t answer incoming calls on your mobile phone if you want to keep your monthly bill in check.